01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

 ## Correction:

 1. `del` works but it is not a solution I recommand.
-For this exercice it is accepted.
+For this exercise it is accepted.
 It is expected to use `drop` with `axis=1`. `inplace=True` may be useful to avoid to affect the result to a variable.

 2. The prefered solution is `set_index` with `inplace=True`.
 As long as the DataFrame returns the output below, the solution is accepted.
 If the type of the index is not `dtype='datetime64[ns]'` the solution is not accepted.